vmware-samples/euc-samples/IntelligenceSDK-Samples/AppAnalytics-Sample-App/Android/README.md

 ## Requirements

-In order to compile this app the followin requirements are needed:
+In order to compile this app the following requirements are needed:

 1. Android Studio 3.3+
 2. Workspace ONE Intelligence SDK jar file